-Whilst you’ve now done all you can to make sure your online review offers incredible value and is well crafted, and optimized for search engines, it takes time for traffic to come flooding in, it doesn’t happen overnight.
+Whilst you’ve now done all you can to make sure your online review provides incredible value and is well crafted and optimized for search engines, it takes time for traffic to come flooding in, it doesn’t happen overnight sadly.

 That being said, there’s plenty of things that you can do to market and promote your online review yourself.

-Once your review is live for the world to see, here’s what I suggest you do to promote it:
+Once your review is live for the world to see, here’s what I suggest you do to promote it immediately:

 - Let all your email subscribers know about your latest online review.